House of Orléans: House of Orléans-Galliera

 In the Affair of the Spanish Marriages, Louis Philippe arranged for the marriage of his youngest son, Antoine, Duke of Montpensier, to Infanta Luisa Fernanda of Spain, younger sister of Isabella II.
 It was generally thought that she would succeed her sister as queen, since the Spanish queen's prospective husband was the effeminate Francis, Duke of Cádiz.

 The British wanted a prince of Saxe-Coburg-Gotha for the Spanish princess, and claimed that her future children with Montpensier would not be able to succeed to the French throne, due to the Treaty of Utrecht, wherein Montpensier's ancestor the Duke of Orleans renounced his rights to succeed to the Spanish throne for himself and his descendants.
 Louis Philippe opposed this interpretation and claimed that the only purpose of the Treaty of Utrecht was to keep France and Spain separate.

 On 10 October 1846, Montpensier married Infanta Luisa, on the same day her sister Isabella II married Cádiz.
 However, the marriage of Isabella II produced many children.
 Montpensier funded the rebels, which helped to overthrow the government of his sister-in-law.
 However, the Cortes elected Amadeo of Savoy instead of him.

-Montpensier was later reconciled to the restored Bourbons, and his daughter married Alfonso XII of Spain, son of Isabella II.
+Montpensier was later reconciled to the restored Bourbons, and his daughter married Alfonso XII, son of Isabella II.
 Montpensier's son, Infante Antonio, successfully claimed the succession to the dukedom of Galliera, from which this branch takes its name.